pondrejk/dizzer/chap-definitions.md

 ## Other ways of understanding big data

-In this section we briefly review the writing of authors striving to define big data.
+In this section we briefly review the writing of authors seeking to define big data.
 The term itself was fist used in context of dealing with massive datasets in mid-1990s by John Mashey (@diebold2012personal), but the heaviest circulation of the term in scientific and popular media takes place only in recent years.
 From the breadth of works, several tendencies can be identified, providing more or less illuminating interpretations of the subject (for an alternative summary of definitions see @gandomi2015beyond, for bibliometric analysis of related scientific literature see @nobre2017scientific).

 ### Vs and keywords